AlexanderMakarov/am-budget-view/README.md

 - [x] Collect more details about accounts.
 - [x] Handle currencies on "Categorization" page (now "Amount" in different currencies).
 - [x] Add good demo data, write instruciton how to use it (speed up releases and build trust in app).
-- [x] ~~Download account statements from MyAmeria~~ (appears useless because doesn't work for cards).
 - [x] Add way (button) to re-read statement files.
-- [ ] Add switcher to "Categorization" page to hide "between my accounts" transactions.
+- [x] Add switcher to "Categorization" page to hide "between my accounts" transactions.
+- [x] Download MyAmeria History Excel files.
+- [ ] Fix editing rule on "Groups" page (e.g. edit substring to smaller).
+- [ ] Add zoom to main diagrams (when multiple years are shown).
+Default 1 year.
+- [ ] Add ability to set "my accounts" in config.yaml.
+To don't count transactions to "not connected" banks/accounts.
 - [ ] Record new video(s) with instructions.
-- [ ] Add zoom to main diagrams (when multiple years are shown).
-- [ ] Download MyAmeria History Excel files.
-- [ ] Download account statements from Ameria Business and Inecobank.
-Make them user-friendly.
+- [ ] Download account statements from Ameria Business and Inecobank via Playwright.
 - [ ] Render [Sankey diagram](https://www.getrichslowly.org/sankey-diagrams/).
 - [ ] Manage all settings (config.yaml) in web UI, separate page.
 - [ ] Fix folders structure, see https://appliedgo.com/blog/go-project-layout
+- [ ] (? value vs complexity) Take manual transactions for "not connected" banks/accounts.
+- [ ] (? value vs complexity) Store notes per transaction and global.
+- [ ] (? small value) Search for overlapping rules.
 - [ ] (? confusing) Support group to ignore some transactions as "to me".
 Because:
       a) user may have transactions from not-provided bank accounts.
       b) transaction between banks may happen under different account.